MatteP1/thesis/Tasks.md

 - [x] Fix spelling warnings
 - [x] format "hocap style"
-- [x] format forall in lemmas.
+- [x] format forall in lemmas
-- [ ] only use "points to" for the predicate
+- [x] only use "points to" for the predicate
-- [ ] Check for correctness of line number references
+- [x] Check for correctness of line number references

 - [ ] Proofread report